 • Stay calm.
 Children are tough, even when it comes to exposure to images that you may find disturbing.
 Try not to launch into crisis mode because they may get scared and they may never tell you if it happens again.
-Instead stay calm and talk to the student about what happened and about what you and this student can do about it.
+Instead stay calm and talk to your child about what happened and what you and your child can do about it.
 Please remember that how you respond will determine whether they confide in you the next time they encounter a problem and how they learn to deal with problems on their own.

-- If the child is in danger or is going to potentially endanger himself/herself, notify the client's parents and provide the parent with resources on internet safety while discussing with them the importance of internet safety. - Praise the student for showing you or telling you about what they have seen on the internet.
+- Praise your child for showing you or telling you about what they have seen on the internet.
 Say something like, "I'm really glad you showed me." - Explain that some sites are for adults, not kids.
-And remind them that they can always talk to you if they see anything disturbing again. - Take your client seriously if he/she reports an uncomfortable online exchange. - Forward copies of obscene or threatening messages you or your client receives to your Internet service provider. - Call the National Center for Missing and Exploited Children at (800) 843-5678 or report it via their website at www.cybertipline.com if you are aware of the transmission, use, or viewing of child pornography online.
+And remind them that they can always talk to you if they see anything disturbing again. - Take your child seriously if he/she reports an uncomfortable online exchange. - Forward copies of obscene or threatening messages you or your child receives to your Internet service provider. - Call the National Center for Missing and Exploited Children at (800) 843-5678 or report it via their website at www.cybertipline.com if you are aware of the transmission, use, or viewing of child pornography online.